 The Bete Grise Preserve, a Nature protected area, is a wetland area stretching along Lake Superior from Bete Grise to Point Isabelle along the Gay-Lac La Belle Road on the Keweenaw's south shore.
 The area features two miles of premier Lake Superior shoreline and contains roughly 1500 acres of diverse wetland types.
 There is a small undeveloped parking area on the north side of the Gay-Lac La Belle Road at the boundary between Sections 2 & 3 with a clearly defined trail that leads to the beach.
-Motorized vehicles, camping or overnight use, fires and removal or collection of any vegetation or nature feature (except berry picking for personal use) are prohibited.
-Pets on leash are welcome.
-Open year round to foot travel and other types of passive recreational use such as hiking, fishing, non-groomed cross country ski trails, snowshoeing and the like.
-HUNTING IS ALLOWED BY WRITTEN PERMIT.
+Motorized vehicles, camping or overnight use, pets, hunting, fires and removal or collection of any vegetation or nature feature are prohibited.
+Open year round to foot travel and other types of passive recreational use such as hiking, fishing, non-groomed cross country ski trails, and snowshoeing.